 This section considers the physical architecture for 5G mobile radio networks.
 This architecture comprises both the radio access network itself and its interconnection to the core network functions where these functions are deployed at distributed or centralized nodes in the fixed network.
-To deploy these functions, the fixed network encompasses several aggregation nodes that offer computing and storage capabilities.
+To deploy these functions, the fixed network encompasses several aggregation nodes in which computing and storage capabilities can be installed.
 These capabilities can be used flexibly for the efficient operation of the mobile network.
 As described in section 4, depending on the use case, efficient operation can be achieved by centralized or distributed network functions together with virtualization of the transport network resources.

 A major challenge in the 5G mobile radio access network is the efficient integration of an additional layer of small cells into the existing macro-cell network.
 Besides using the classical distributed RAN also for small cells, cloud-RANs (C-RAN) are considered as an innovative approach in which small cells are deployed as remote radio heads (RRHs) connected to a centralized macro-cell via a fronthaul interface.
 Moreover, as the fixed network comprises a heterogeneous set of technologies that is integrated by using Ethernet as a common transport platform, Ethernet is also an interesting possibility for the fronthaul transport.
-This might be an attractive choice as current fronthaul interfaces - e.g., CPRI, ORI, or OBSAI - may encounter capacity bottlenecks when confronted with 5G scenarios.
-Hence, a new functional split that shifts more processing into the RRHs and, hence, also needs more transport capacity, appears to be an interesting option.
+This might be an attractive choice as the current fronthaul interfaces - e.g., CPRI, ORI, or OBSAI - may encounter capacity bottlenecks when confronted with 5G scenarios.
+Hence, a new functional split that shifts more processing into the RRHs and, hence, also needs significantly reduced transport capacity, appears to be an interesting option.
 In consequence, such C-RANs need to be integrated efficiently into the classical distributed RAN (D-RAN) architecture.

 This section is organized as follows: In section 5.1, the requirements of the new 5G RAN architecture are outlined.
 The C-RAN architecture is analyzed in section 5.2, and it is discussed why a new fronthaul interface could be needed in the logical architecture.
 In section 5.3, the physical substrate is highlighted, onto which 5G will most likely be implemented including aggregation in the access-, metro- and core domains.
-Finally, in section 5.4 it is investigated here the new network functions in 5G can be placed physically.
+Finally, in section 5.4 it is investigated where the new network functions in 5G can be placed physically and how they can be used in a dynamic Cloud-RAN.